8-Ball Pool Rules and Terms | Blatt Billiards

 by David Roeder |

-Playing pool with friends and family is a great way to spend quality time together while having fun.
-There are many different types of pool games you can learn how to play.
-One of the most popular pool games people start with is 8-ball pool, so you must learn 8-ball pool rules.
+Playing pool with friends and family is a great way to enjoy quality time together.
+There are many different types of pool games you can learn, and one of the most popular for all levels is 8-ball.

 What Is 8-Ball Pool?